load the model

 >>> original tree

-It is important to be aware of the fact that NEAT uses the concept of treetype, but if you only use NEAT functions, you will never have to set it yourself, as all functions automatically set the treetype they require.
+It is important to be aware of the fact that under the hood NEAT uses the computational tree to speed up certain calculations, but you will rarely have to set it yourself, as all functions that need it automatically activate the computational tree.

 [8]: